soajs/soajs.deployer/README.md

 # soajs.deployer

-soajs deployer runs inside your docker image and helps you deploy from source code and run your application
+SOAJS deployer runs inside your docker image and helps you deploy from source code and run your application

 ### SOAJS deployer paths:
 Path | Description